Apply to Audition

 The Mississippi School of the Arts consistently scores high on accreditation standards such as Cognia and Art Schools Network.
 With the new Collegiate Academy program, MSA has partnered with Copiah-Lincoln Community College where qualified students can graduate with an associate degree along with their high school diploma.

-What is the Mississippi School of the Arts?
+What is Mississippi School of the Arts?

 During the 1999 regular Mississippi Legislative Session, House Bill 706 created the Mississippi School of the Arts (MSA).
 As legislated, “the purpose of the school shall be to provide a more challenging educational experience for artistically talented and gifted students of the state to develop their full potential.”